'Worst Song Ever': TikTok Reacts to the Ice Cream Song From 'Doctor Strange 2'

-A seconds-long scene from Doctor Strange in the Multiverse of Madness -- in which two boys belt a song about ice cream -- has sparked some passionate reactions on TikTok.
+A seconds-long scene from Doctor Strange in the Multiverse of Madness is now the subject of some scathing TikTok videos.

+The "ice cream song" -- a scene in the film where two little kids belt about the frozen treat -- is taking some heat from moviegoers on the platform who describe it as "cringey," "embarrassing" and a "monstrosity."

-The scene has taken some heat on the platform, but plenty of others have also come to the dessert-themed song's defense.
+As a cherry on top, a sound used in some videos dubs it the "worst song ever."
+However, plenty of others have come to the dessert-themed song's defense.
 Let's get into it.

-Warning: An out-of-key duet (and of course, spoilers for Doctor Strange in the Multiverse of Madness) lie ahead.
+Warning: Spoilers for Doctor Strange in the Multiverse of Madness (and an out-of-key song about ice cream) lie ahead.

 Despite the villainous path Wanda took to get here, this is a poignant moment.
 She's finally able to convene with the kids she clearly loves and feels a motherly connection toward.
-The viewer is watching closely to see what happens next.
+We watch closely to see what happens next.

 Turns out, it's an incredibly off-tune duet about ice cream.